All about tequilas, tacos & ceviches

 Address: Rua Dom Pedro V, 129, Príncipe Real, Lisboa

-Located in the vibrant area of Cais do Sodré, this restaurant reminds me of a mexican cabaret although I’ve never been in one in my life.
+Located in the vibrant area of Cais do Sodré, Las Ficheras reminds us of a mexican cabaret although we’ve never been in one.
 Perhaps due to the low-medium light and rustic woody decor.

 Hot tip: Due to its location, depending on the day of the week, after dinner you’ll notice a mass movement of people drinking and chatting in the newest renovated nightlife area of the city – Cais do Sodré aka The Pink Street.
 Enjoy the chance and mingle with the locals!